atyryshkina/algorithm-performance-analysis/howto2.md

 In this paper our main tool for regression and classification was the random forest, so we will briefly go over random forests.

 A random forest is a collection of decision trees, and a desion tree is a series of questions asked about an object.
 At the end of the questions, a previously unkown attribute of the object is guessed.
 An example of a decision tree is shown below.
+In this case, the decision tree tries predict how long a job is going to take.

 ![alt text](images/simple_decision_tree.png)

-In this case, the decision tree tries predict how long a job is going to take.
 The decision tree learns what questions to ask by training on a training set of previous jobs.
 At each node, it looks at a subset of attributes and chooses to split the data in the way that most minimizes variability in the subsequent two nodes.
 In this way, it sorts objects by similarity of the dependent and independent variables.
+In the figure below, a decision tree is training on a set of 100 jobs.
+All 100 jobs start at the root node, and they are split up as they travel down the tree.
+Once the tree is trained, it can then be used to predict the runtime of previously unseen jobs.

 ![alt text](images/decision_tree_vertical.png)